Part I Pre-Homesteading

 “April 17, Dad, Mother, June, Cecil, and Joe Sulzman started from Selden to Craig in an open Ford.
 We went to Aunt Orpha’s for dinner, took pictures and started on.
 We stayed with Uncle Dan Warner that night.
 We got to Uncle Ted Warner’s for late dinner Thursday and went to Uncle Art Warner’s that night.
 We left Art’s in a storm which lasted all day….”

-The family travelled through northeast Colorado to Ingleside, located northwest of Fort Collins.
+The family traveled through northeast Colorado to Ingleside, located northwest of Fort Collins.
 From there they headed north, probably on a road that was a predecessor of U.S. Highway 287.
 The narrative continues:

 “…That night we stayed at Ingleside, Colorado.
 We did our own cooking, and an Indian made our coffee.
 Monday night we stayed at Hanna, Wyoming; Tuesday night, at Dad, Wyoming, and Wednesday night in Craig at the Armstrong Hotel.”